Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 Q. You need to have more people out there during Exodus!
 Are you guys too busy partying or did you already catch an airplane ride out? (we’ve gotten some snarky feedback over the years, so it seems you want to know about staffing issues)

-All snarkiness aside, staffing during Exodus is a major challenge for us.
+All snarkiness aside, staffing during Exodus is a major challenge.
 And it is for the reasons you are thinking.
 It’s the end of the event.
 Everyone is exhausted and just wants to go home and take a shower.
 No one wants to stand out in the sun and the dust.
 And yet, Exodus can’t run without volunteers.
 So, sign up and come out.
 It’s actually quite a fun job with a great crew.

 Q. The road out during Exodus was really bumpy.
 What’s the deal?

 A. That’s what happens to the playa when thousands of vehicles drive on it, especially at speeds over 10 mph.
-We do try to maintain the surface with watering, but watering has its limit.
+We maintain the surface with watering, but watering has its limit.
 The slower you drive coming into and going out of the event, the less Gate Road is torn up.

 Q. What can be done about all of the dangerous lane passing on the highway?